-Editor’s Note: Preconfiguration of HPLMN authentication method support in the ECS/EES is FFS.

 The UE/EEC and ECS/EES establish TLS connection using TLS server certificate.

 The UE/EEC sends all possible PSK hints (“3GPP-AKMA”, “3GPP-bootstrapping”, “3GPP-bootstrapping-uicc”, “3GPP-bootstrapping-digest”) and the HPLMN identifier to the server (ECS/EES).

-The server indicates the PSK identity hints considering the support of the HPLMN i.e., “3GPP-AKMA” or “3GPP-bootstrapping”, “3GPP-bootstrapping-uicc”, “3GPP-bootstrapping-digest” in the HTTP response.
+The server indicates the PSK identity hints considering the support of the HPLMN, and the existence of the agreement between the server and the HPLMN about the usage of AKMA/GBAin the HTTP response.

 4. Remaining steps in clause 5.3 in TS 33.222 [10] with the enhancements specified in Annex B.1.2 of TS 33.535 [8] are executed.